pedro-curto/Resumos-ESof/resumos.md

 - Doesn't contain the domain logic

 ### Active Record
-An object that wraps a row in a database table or view, encapsualtes the database access, and adds domain logic on that data.
+An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.

 - SQL Code and domain logic are in the same class
 - Provides an object-oriented/instance interface
 - Contains the business logic
 - One-to-one mapping between object structure and database structure
+- A Domain Model in which classes match very closely the record structure of the database

 ### Data Mapper
 A layer of mappers that moves data between objects and a database while keeping them independent of each other and the mapper itself.